The Plen-Tea-Ful Tea Benefits of Herbal Tisanes

 -Relieving Stress & Anxiety

 It isn’t only the warmth and comfort of a hot cup of tea that helps to calm the mind.
 Drinking herbal tea before bed has shown to help those who suffer from insomnia.
 Chamomile tea has shown the most promise for helping you get some quality z’s.
-Drinking our Calming Chamomile tea daily can be a great tool for your wellness toolbox!

 This tea has also shown to help reduce menstrual pain, relieve cold symptoms and treat mild skin conditions.
 In fact, chamomile is often used topically to relieve irritated skin, as it contains soothing properties.
 A tea that you can drink, bathe in and also apply to your skin?
 Yes, please!